Marxism and Symbolic Interactionism

 Gender is defined as being “ personal traits and social positions that members of society attach to being female or male”.
 (Macionis, John J).
 Gender is a way to allow individuals to determine what to think of themselves and how to behave by defining masculine and feminine traits.

 The structural functionalist theory focuses on how gender forms a complementary set of roles within society.
 Society is seen as a complex entity through which gender can integrate both structurally and morally.
 While gender inequalities exist, they prove to be an effective way to create a division among the social system.
-This theory argues that that gender roles are needed to establish stable social relations although many of “set of roles” can be seen as discriminatory.
+This division, however, should not be seen as purely negative but as a part of the broader social structure that organizes relations within society.
+This theory argues that gender roles are needed to establish stable social relations although many of “set of roles” can be seen as discriminatory.

 The social conflict theory proclaims that there is a struggle for dominance and power amongst society’s social groups for which they compete.
 This theory argues that capitalism will strengthen males domination within society as males are seen as the dominant group of society.
 There is a minimal effort to which men and women can live together cooperatively to diminish female’s power which is why something as the conflict theory exists.
 It can be seen that social problems can be created when males capitalize on women for their benefit.